liquibase/gradle-liquibase-plugin/README.md

 News
 ----
 ### October 31, 2021
-Release 2.0.5 adds support for Liquibase 4.4.0 and 4.4.5.
+Release 2.0.5 adds support for Liquibase 4.4.0 and 4.5.0.
 Liquibase 4.4.0 made
 extensive changes to the way it processes command line arguments.
-To use the Gradle plugin with it, you will need to do two things;
-1. Liquibase 4.4.0 and above uses the picocli library to parse options, but for some reason that library isn't a transitive dependency of Liquibase itself, so you'll have to add the `liquibaseRuntime 'info.picocli:picocli:4.6.1'` dependency to your build.gradle file.
+Liquibase now uses the picocli library to parse options, but for some reason that library isn't a transitive dependency of Liquibase itself, so you'll have to add the `liquibaseRuntime 'info.picocli:picocli:4.6.1'` dependency to your build.gradle file.

-2. Add `mainClassName = 'liquibase.integration.commandline.LiquibaseCommandLine'`
-  to the liquibase block of your build.gradle file to use the right command line parser.
+In addition, if you set a mainClassName in the liquibase block of your build.gradle file, it will most likely fail in Liquibase 4.4+.

 ### March 6, 2021
 Liquibase version 4.3.0 has a bug that causes the gradle plugin to break.
 This